 The Museo Nacional de la Lucha Contra Bandidos also has a bell tower with gorgeous views of the city.
 The content of this museum is nothing like the Museo Historico Municipal, though.
 Here you'll learn all about counter-revolutionary bands in the 1960s.

 One of the best things to do in Trinidad for art and culture lovers is to visit the Taller Alfarero to watch local artisans at work.
-Its free to watch them throw pots, but their work is also for sale if you'd like to bring some home.
+It is free to watch them throw pots, but their work is also for sale if you'd like to bring some home.
 You may also be able to arrange a pottery workshop here or at another ceramic shop in town so that you can learn to make your own pottery.
-You'll see pottery for sale all over the city, in shops and at the open air markets.
+You'll see pottery for sale all over the city, in shops and at the open-air markets.

 Getting outside is one of the best things to do in Trinidad.
 Parque el Cubano offers a lovely day trip with a hike to a waterfall and a stop for lunch at a renowned catfish farm.
 You could get a ride to the trailhead—or you could hike the 16 kilometers yourself (from the city center).

 If you want to see the beach, but spending a day lying on the sand doesn't appeal to you, then biking to Playa Ancon might be just the perfect thing.
 Cycle 18 kilometers passing through the village of La Boca, spend a bit of time swimming or lounging on the beach and head home another 18 kilometers.
 You could bring a picnic lunch or make a stop in La Boca for some local cuisine.